 [The Art and Science of Low Carbohydrate Living by Jeff S. Volek, PhD, RD, and Stephen D. Phinney, MD, PhD, Beyond Obesity: 2011]

 No, the ketogenic diet is not new.
 It has been around in various forms being called low carbohydrate, low carb high fat, keto or even Atkins through the decades.
 Some claim that William Banting did when he wrote a pamphlet called, Letter on Corpulence, Addressed to the Public in 1863.
 In this booklet, Banting outlined his personal testimony of his dietary changes of avoiding sugar, starch, beer, milk and butter, and enjoying meat, greens, fruits and dry wine.
 (If you want to check it out for yourself click HERE).
 According to Volek and Phinney, “Recent examples of these low carbohydrate nomadic cultures were the Masai herdsmen in Central Africa, the Bison People of North American Great Plains, and the Inuit in the Arctic.” (p 2) Interestingly, many of our ancestors were not exposed to high carbohydrate diets until a few millennia ago.
 Fast forward to the last couple of hundred years where our doctors and politicians have hailed carbohydrates and demonized fats.
 The result?
 Look around you and you’ll see a number of obese and sick people.
-I would support what Volek and Phinney suggest — insulin resistance or carbohydrate intolerance are driving the obesity epidemic and possible a number of metabolic diseases. (p 3)
+I would support what Volek and Phinney suggest — insulin resistance or carbohydrate intolerance are driving the obesity epidemic and possibly a number of metabolic diseases. (p 3)

 II.
 Keto Lingo Untangled